 - An EDMS allows for the quick retrieval of all required digital documents that are aged to get marked for destruction when they reach the end of their lifespan.

 - Includes security procedures and the ability to set access to a user level.
 Employees can only get access to what they need for their job and mass downloads are strictly controlled.

 - Company documents and records are easier to share for employees that are working remotely or are constantly on the road.
 Everything they might need is available in real time.

-This video explains the benefits of cloud storage, and explains how it works:
+The benefits of cloud storage and explains how it works:

 Questions to Ask Your Provider